-- Compile code in a language recognized by one of the existing LLVM frontends into LLVM, and then compile that into JavaScript using Emscripten.
-Frontends for various languages exist, including many of the most popular programming languages such as C and C++, and also various new and emerging languages (e.g., Rust3). - Compile the runtime used to parse and execute code in a particular language into LLVM, then compile that into JavaScript using Emscripten.
+• Compile code in a language recognized by one of the existing LLVM frontends into LLVM, and then compile that into JavaScript using Emscripten.
+Frontends for various languages exist, including many of the most popular programming languages such as C and C++, and also various new and emerging languages (e.g., Rust). • Compile the runtime used to parse and execute code in a particular language into LLVM, then compile that into JavaScript using Emscripten.
 It is then possible to run code in that runtime on the web.
-This is a useful approach if a language's runtime is written in a language for which an LLVM frontend exists, but the language itself has no such frontend.
-For example, there is currently no frontend for Python, however it is possible to compile CPython the standard implementation of Python, written in C into JavaScript, and run Python code on that (see Section 4).
+This is a useful approach if a language's runtime is written in a language for which an LLVM frontend exists, but the language iself has no such frontend.
+For example, no currentlysupported frontend exists for Python, however it is possible to compile CPython - the standard implementation of Python, written in C - into JavaScript, and run Python code on that (see Subsection X.Y).

-From a technical standpoint, one challenge in designing and implementing Emscripten is that it compiles a lowlevel language - LLVM assembly - into a high-level one - JavaScript.
+From a technical standpoint, the main challenges in designing and implementing Emscripten are that it compiles a low-level language - LLVM assembly - into a high-level one - JavaScript.
 This is somethat the reverse of the usual situation one is in when building a compiler, and leads to some unique difficulties.
-For example, to get good performance in JavaScript one must use natural JavaScript code flow structures, like loops and ifs, but those structures do not exist in LLVM assembly (instead, what is present there is a 'soup of code fragments': blocks of code with branching information but no high-level structure).
-Emscripten must therefore reconstruct a high-level representation from the low-level data it receives.
+For example, to get good performance in JavaScript one must use natural JavaScript code flow structures, like loops and ifs, but those structures do not exist in LLVM assembly (instead, what is present there is essentially 'flat' code with goto commands).
+Emscripten must therefore reconstruct a high-level representation from the lowlevel data it receives.

 In theory that issue could have been avoided by compiling a higher-level language into JavaScript.
-For example, if compiling Java into JavaScript (as the Google Web Toolkit does), then one can benefit from the fact that Java's loops, ifs and so forth generally have a very direct parallel in JavaScript.
-But of course the downside in that approach is it yields a compiler only for Java.
-We will also see in Section 3.2 that it is in fact possible to reconstruct a substantial part of the original high-level structure of the original code, so that compiling LLVM assembly, while more difficult, can still yield good results.
+For example, if compiling Java into JavaScript (as the Google Web Toolkit does), then one can benefit from the fact that Java's loops, ifs and so forth generally have a very direct parallel in JavaScript (of course the downside is that this approach yields a compiler only for Java).
+Compiling LLVM into JavaScript is less straightforward, but wee will see later that it is possible to reconstruct a substantial part of the high-level structure of the original code.